 The process of discovering and then communicating the desired brand image.
 Since, as explained above, the brand lives in the minds of the marketplace, in order for branding work to be successful, it must be consistent with the experiences of the people who are aware of and have had contact with the brand.

-Also "B2B" and "B-to-B." The area of marketing and commerce in which a company sells to other businesses as opposed to individuals.
+Also "B2B" and "B-to-B." The area of marketing and commerce in which a company sells to other businesses as opposed to individual consumers.

-Also "B2C" and "B-to-C." The area of marketing and commerce in which a company sells to individuals as opposed to other businesses (natch).
+Also "B2C" and "B-to-C." The area of marketing and commerce in which a company sells to individual consumers as opposed to other businesses (natch).

 An odd but standard term for the various marketing materials – brochures, data sheets, and such – that are used in the course of marketing and sales.